EXPLAINER: How US is expanding aid to Ukrainian refugees

 Among the first Ukrainians refugee coming to the U.S. will be those who have family already in the United States, Biden said at a news conference.

-U.S. refugee efforts will also focus on helping refugees who are considered particularly vulnerable following the Russian invasion, groups that include LGBTQ people, those with medical needs as well as journalists and dissidents, according to administration officials, who was not authorized to publicly discuss the details before their public release and spoke on condition of anonymity.
+U.S. refugee efforts will also focus on helping refugees who are considered particularly vulnerable following the Russian invasion, groups that include LGBTQ people, those with medical needs as well as journalists and dissidents, according to administration officials, who spoke to journalists on condition of anonymity to discuss the plan before the public announcement.

 IS THAT A LARGE NUMBER OF REFUGEES?